BonnieToGamer/CSharpCheatSheet/README.md

 ### Prerequisites
 ----
+If you don't want to install anything you can just open the notebook on github.
+The only thing that changes is that you can't run the snippets.

 What things you need to install the software and how to install them.

 First you need the [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension for VS Code and the latest [.NET 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).